 9. Your door may not be level—horizontally

-When homeowners install their entry door themselves, there’s a good chance it won’t be level.
+When entry doors are installed, even in more recently constructed homes, there’s a good chance the door won’t fit snugly as the home as settled.
 As a result, the locking latch won’t line up properly, and you’ll see gaps either along the top or sides of the door.
+This requires additional carpentry work to repair.

 Before Choosing Your New Door